syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Change-the-Color-Of-the-LineConnector-When-Activating-the-LineTool.md

 ---
 layout: post
-title: How To Change the Color Of the LineConnector Diagram | Syncfusion
+title: How To Change the Color Of the LineConnector Diagram | Syncfusion®
 description: how to change the color of the lineconnector when activating the linetool in Windows Forms Diagram control, its elements and more details.
 platform: windowsforms
 control: Diagram